Tailpiece cables for Upright Bass - Selection

 Braided "Bulletproof" Tailpiece Cable:

 The core of this cable is made with multiple strands of a synthetic fiber that has extreme strength - so strong, in fact, that is commonly used in bulletproof vests!
 Hence, the "Bulletproof" name.
 (The actual material name, which starts with a "K," is trademarked, which is why we're not specifically naming it.)

 This lightweight multi-strand cable is flexible, strong, and easy to install - no hardware or crimp sleeves, just tie a nice fisherman's knot and you're good to go.
 (We include instructions along with the tailpiece to tie this knot, or you can consult with your local Boy Scout).
-24+ inches long, can be cut to length with any scissors or knives.
-But we recommend first saturating the point of cutting with super glue and use a good quality pair of scissors to prevent the end from fraying.
+24+ inches long, can be cut to length with scissors or a firm, sharp blade.
+But we recommend first saturating the section of the cable that you're cutting with liquid (not gel) super glue and use a good quality pair of scissors to prevent the end from fraying.
 You can also melt the outer jacket with a heat gun or a flame.
 Black outer jacket color.

 Deluxe Adjustable Stainless Steel Tailpiece Cable: